delprzemo/typescript-cheatsheet/README.md

 **Q: What is computed enum value?**

 A: Computed value will be assigned during compilation.
 See [Enum computed value](https://github.com/delprzemo/typescript-cheatsheet#constant-and-computed-enum-members "constant-and-computed-enum-members")

+**Q: What files with extension '.d.ts' stand for?**

+A: They are usually module template file where we can keep typings for JS code.

 **Q: List few predefined conditional types in TypeScript**